Stacktact/stacktact.github.io/_dynamic_terrain_objects/deformer.md

     is created.
 An Area represents an adjustable space around the Deformer object that tracks Terrain space coordinates.
 Anytime you move the Deformer object (and the keepTerrainAreaUpdated setting is turned on) the Area instance is updated with new Terrain space values.
-In the screenshot below you are seeing a debug view of the Area.
+In the screenshot below you are seeing a debug view of a Deformer's Area instance.
 The grey spheres each map to a Terrain heightmap [Vertex](/interactive/dynamic_terrain_objects/vertex).
 The red spheres indicate
     vertices where the Deformer object intersects with the Terrain.
 These are the vertices that currently would be directly modified by any height adjusting